How Long Does a Cart Stay in Your System?

 Eat a Healthy Diet

 Consider increasing the intake of leafy greens, fruits, whole grains, and lean proteins.
-Consuming foods rich in antioxidants, fiber, essential nutrients and low in sugar and fat can support the body's natural detox processes.
+Consuming foods rich in antioxidants, fiber, and essential nutrients and low in sugar and fat can support the body's natural detox processes.
 Eating the recommended amount of daily fiber, for example, can help improve regular bowel movements, which may aid in removing THC in the body.

 Avoid “Detox” Products